-NOTE: To download the new report A Broken Bargain: Discrimination, Fewer Benefits and More Taxes for LGBT Workers, scroll below or click on the link in the title above.
+NOTE: To download the full report A Broken Bargain: Discrimination, Fewer Benefits and More Taxes for LGBT Workers, scroll below or click on the link in the title above.
 Click here for the news release.

 U.S. workers who are lesbian, gay, bisexual and transgender (LGBT) number an estimated 5.4 million.
 Yet LGBT workers continue to face inequality, unfairness, harassment and discrimination in the workplace, and they often have nowhere to turn for help.